How Certificates Use Digital Signatures

 use that key for subsequent communications.

 Just above the subject is the Issuer.
 This indicates who the signer of this certificate is — in other words, what entity is vouching that this public key does really identify www.amazon.com.
 After all, anybody could generate a keypair and a certificate that includes a common name of "www.amazon.com".
 Here, the trusted issuer is identified as "Verisign Class 3 Secure Server CA - G2".
-The whole thing is signed by "Verisign Class 3 Secure Server CA - G2"'s public key and the signature is shown at the very bottom (and is even longer than the public key modulus!)
+The whole thing is signed by "Verisign Class 3 Secure Server CA - G2"'s private key and the signature is shown at the very bottom (and is even longer than the public key modulus!)

 So, before accepting this certificate as fact and establishing a secure